matrix-org/matrix-spec-proposals/proposals/2610-remove-oauth2-auth-type.md

 ## Alternatives

-It would be possible to extend the definition so that it is complete: as mentioned above, a likely implemenation would be based on OpenID Connect.
+It would be possible to extend the definition so that it is complete: as mentioned above, a likely implementation would be based on OpenID Connect.
 Matrix clients could then follow the standardised OpenID Connect flow rather than the matrix-specific `m.login.sso` flow.
 However, this would require significant design work, and development in both clients and servers, which